Overview of the JWST Advanced Deep Extragalactic Survey (JADES)

 The exposure times are listed in Table \ref{tab:miri}.
 In all pointings, the data set uses 6 dither locations.
 The dither locations have 3 close pairs with relatively long strides between them, and hence there is a relatively large boundary region that has only 2 or 4 exposures.
 However, since MIRI is Nyquist sampled, this was considered acceptable.
 We always use the SLOWR1 readout, so as to reduce the data rate.
-F770W uses 1 integration per readout; F1280W uses 2 or 3 to avoid saturation on the background.
-In GOODS-S, where the available exposure times are longer, we observe F770W once per dither location and return to F1280W four times.
-In GOODS-N, our exposures are shorter and we do not have any coverage from the Deep MIRI parallels; we therefore opt to include two exposures each of F770W and F1280W per dither location.
+F770W uses 1 integration per readout; F1280W and F1500W use 2 or 3 to avoid saturation on the background.
+In GOODS-S, where the available exposure times are longer, we observe F770W once per dither location and return to F1280W and F1500W two times each.
+In GOODS-N, our exposures are shorter and we do not have any coverage from the Deep MIRI parallels; we therefore opt to include two exposures of F770W and 2-3 of F1280W per dither location.